-Whether your employees are unionized or not, notice must also be delivered to the state dislocated worker unit, and to the chief elected official of the local municipality in which the affected facility resides (we recommend sending notice to the city and county officials).
+Whether your employees are unionized or not, notice must also be delivered to the state dislocated worker unit, and to the chief elected official of the local municipality in which the affected facility resides (we recommend sending notice to both the city and county officials).
 Both notices must contain the following information:

-- the name and address of the work site where the planned action will occur, and the name and phone number for a company official to be contacted for further information; - whether the planned action is expected to be permanent or temporary, and, if a plant is to be closed, a statement to that effect; - the expected date of first separation and anticipated schedule of layoffs (including the date or 14day window during which each employee will be laid off or terminated); - the job titles of positions to be affected and names of workers currently holding those positions; and - the name of each union representing affected employees and the name and address of the union's chief elected officer.
+the name and address of the work site where the planned action will occur, and the name and phone number for a company official to be contacted for further information;

+whether the planned action is expected to be permanent or temporary, and, if an entire plant is to be closed, a statement to that effect;

+the expected date of first separation and anticipated schedule of layoffs (including the date or 14-day window during which each employee will be laid off or terminated);

+the job titles of positions to be affected and the number of affected employees in each job classification:

+an indication as to whether or not bumping rights exist; and

+the name of each union representing affected employees and the name and address of the union's chief elected officer.

-Will the government really enforce this law in light of the catastrophe?
+Will the government really enforce this law in light of a catastrophe?

 In the aftermath of hurricanes, the extent to which the Department of Labor will focus upon enforcement of the WARN Act is always uncertain.
 Nonetheless, the law provides stiff penalties for non-compliance, including up to 60 days of back pay and benefits, along with a civil penalty of up to \$500 per day.
-More importantly, it provides for a private cause of action in federal court, suggesting that employers may face lawsuits arising under the WARN Act regardless of the enforcing agency's official position.
+More importantly, it provides for a private cause of action in federal court, meaning that employers may face lawsuits arising under the WARN Act regardless of the enforcing agency's official position.